SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 .. note::

-    Because operators are implemented as static methods, an operator that modifies one or more of operands behaves the same as a function
+    Because operators are implemented as static methods, an operator that modifies one or more of its operands behaves the same as a function
-    that takes those value as an in-out parameter.
+    that takes those values as in-out parameters.

 ..
 XXX This is a generalization of existing rules around inout.
    Worth revisiting the discussion in the guide/reference